brianpzaide/puzzle-site/README.md

 # puzzles-site

 ## Motivation
-Most of the time when I have an appointment with a dentist, I see that the puzzles in the newspapers or magazines are usually solved, leaving me with nothing else to do.
+The puzzles in the newspapers or magazines on a plane or at the dentist's are usually solved.
-This repo exists to solve this problem.
-All I have to do now is point my browser to my static server, copy over the puzzles from the newspaper or the magazine and enjoy solving.
+With this repo one can copy over the puzzles from the newspaper or the magazine and can start solving.

 I plan to implement other logic puzzles such as sudoku, killer sudoku etc over time.